Tronald/CoordinateSharp/ENHANCEMENT REQUESTS.md

 * Planetary Calculations
 * Tidal Calculations
-* Package availability for Xamarin.iOS and MonoAndroid
+* ~Package availability for Xamarin.iOS and MonoAndroid~ Complete with 1.1.3.5